Painting Wooden Furniture Like a Pro: We Show You How it's Done

 Which colour shade do I choose for my piece of furniture?

 The question of the specific colour is often a very individual one.
-Of course, the colour shade should best match your furnishings and style.
-White is always popular and timeless, as it goes with practically every style - whether country house, modern or shabby.
-So you'll be pleased to know that you can easily paint your wooden furniture in one of our many shades of white!
-With white, simply calculate with 3 - 4 coats, depending on the substrate and white tone, sometimes a primer is appropriate.
+Of course, the colour shade should best match your interior and your style.
+White is always popular and timeless, as it suits practically every style - whether country house, modern or shabby.
+So you'll be pleased to hear that you can easily paint your wooden furniture in one of our many shades of white!
+With white, simply expect 3 - 4 coats, depending on the substrate and shade of white, sometimes a primer is required.
 Then a clear white will also cover and give you the opportunity to change your old wooden furniture.

 Brush or roller - Which painting tool do I need?

-Paint all corners and edges as well as ornaments and hard-to-reach areas with the fine MissPompadour brush.
-For larger areas, use the varnish roller for water-based varnishes.
-Of course you can also paint your whole work with the brush.
+Paint all corners and edges as well as decorations and hard-to-reach areas with the fine MissPompadour brush.
+Then paint larger areas with the varnish roller for water-based varnishes.
+Of course, you can also paint your entire workpiece with the brush.
 Our fine brushes are very flat and bevelled.
 This allows you to achieve very smooth surfaces.
-Just try what works best for you.
+Just try out what works best for you.

 2. Preparation